facelessuser/HexViewer/readme.md

 - Display total selected number of bytes and addresses of first group of consecutive bytes in status bar
 - Hex editing
 - Checksumming of files
-- Generate a hash from a string
+- Generate a hash from a entered string or selection
 - Auto open binary files in Hex Viewer (disabled by default)

 # Commands